Getting people to share their views of the situation

 More information on the meeting stage

-You can read more about the meeting stage in the section about how to prepare for the meeting.
+You can learn more about the meeting stage and how you might prepare for the meeting when you talk to the Conciliator.